namankoolwal/30-days-js-challenge/Readme.md

 - Solve string manipulation problems using algorithms.
 - Perform array operations using algorithms.
 - Apply dynamic programming to solve complex problems (optional).

+## Day 19- Regular Expression

+### Achievement:

+By the end of these activities, students will:

+- Understand and create basic regular expressions.
+- Use character classes and quantifiers in regular expressions.
+- Implement grouping and capturing in regular expressions.
+- Apply assertims and toundafies in regular expressions.
+- Use regular expressions for practical applications like validating passwords and URLS.

 <br><br>